 Pete Sanstol was a boxer who emerged during the "Golden Age of Bantamweight Boxing" of the 1920s.
 (As was the custom until it was prohibited by law in 1920, his grandparents had taken on the name of their farm: Sandstol.
-The future boxer later dropped the "d' from his surname.)
+The future boxer's family later dropped the "d" from the name.)
 Born 1905 in the fishing town of Moi, Norway, he learned to box after his family had moved to Stavanger.
 Sanstol attended Stavanger Kommunle Middelskole from 1917-1920, then took an English and business course at Udals Handelskol in 1922.
 Later, the Sanstols moved on to Oslo, where Peter continued to study the science of boxing at the Olso Athletic Club, with future famous Norwegian boxers Haakon Hansen, Otto von Porat, and Georg Brustad.
-Soon afterward, Sanstol reportedly became the the Amateur Flyweight and Bantamweight Champion of Norway and Scandinavia, before embarking on a professional boxing career in 1926.
+Soon afterward, Sanstol reportedly became the Amateur Flyweight and Bantamweight Champion of Norway, and then Scandinavia, before embarking on a professional boxing career.

 After winning his pro debut May 2, 1926, against the veteran British boxer Bert Gallard in Oslo, Sanstol was invited by Max Schmeling's manager to come train in Berlin during the Summer of 1926.
 Winning all his bouts in Germany, Sanstol moved on to Paris, where he became known as "The Little Carpentier," after Georges Carpentier.
 Discovered in Paris late 1926 by American manager Lew Burston, Sanstol was brought to New York in early 1927, where he graduated from the club preliminaries to become the "most sought after bantam" in the eastern United States and Canada, according to the 1931 Everlast Boxing Record, p.
 43; and the August 1931 The Ring magazine.

 The next year Sanstol won the World Bantamweight Title after his bout with Archie Bell, as recognized by the Montreal Athletic Commission, when Montreal authorities and promoters grew tired of waiting for Panama Al Brown to accept the numerous challenges Sanstol had been making since as early as 1930.
-He twice successfully defended his new bantam title--(against Canadian Bantamweight Champion Arthur Giroux and French Bantamweight Champion Eugene Huat) -- before meeting Al Brown for world supremacy in the 118-pound division.
-(Brown had "reluctantly" met Sanstol for the title, it is said, after he had been shamed by a feature article in the August 1931 The Ring magazine, which had been published some weeks before their bout.)
+He twice successfully defended his new bantam title--against Canadian Bantamweight Champion Arthur Giroux and French Bantamweight Champion Eugene Huat--before meeting Al Brown for supremacy in the 118-pound division.
+(Brown had "reluctantly" met Sanstol for the title, it was said, after he had been shamed by a feature article in the August 1931 The Ring magazine, which had been published some weeks before their bout.)
 After narrowly losing by a 15-round split-decision, Sanstol took a year off before resuming another campaign for the championship.

 He retired from boxing in late 1933, only to return again in 1935--seeking another run at the World Bantamweight Title.
 When he returned to fight in Berlin, after some 10 years, he was described by the German press as a "genius in the ring, a master of boxing."